 We produce our Feta Cheeses in traditional methods developed in Greece.
 Made in our facility in Bali Indonesia these are Indonesian Feta Cheeses.
 Our use of the name Feta is utilized as a general cheese style in homage to the masters that have perfected the production of Authentic Greek Feta PDO (Protected Designation Origin).
 Although we have adopted a few minor changes to the traditional methods of production we continue to practice an art that is very close to the traditions of Baltic Cheese Making.

-In the production of Feta cheese, milk is pasteurized, tested, and filtered before being inoculated with special cheese making bacteria.
+In the production of Feta cheese, milk is pasteurized, tested, and filtered before being inoculated with special cheese-making bacteria.
 The inoculated milk is then coagulated and cut.
 Once cut the coagulated milk or coagulum will separate into curds and whey.
-While the whey is strained away the curds are collected and packed into moulds.
+While the whey is strained away the curds are collected and packed into molds.

 History of Feta

 It is said that the Greek god Apollo sent his son Aristaeus to teach the ancient Greeks the art of cheese making.
 Homer refers to Cheese Making by the Cyclops Polyphemous in the famous book the Odyssey.
 In the Odyssey Odysseus enters Polyphemus’s cave and finds racks of cheese and lots of sheep and goats.
 Although the Odyssey is considered to be a mixture of fictional and non-fictional charters this reference from the late 8th century is proof of aged cheese being made in Greece for a very long time.

 There are countless types of brined cheeses made in the Balkans, North Africa and around the world.
 A few of the most popular brined cheeses from the Balkan region that are in the same family as Feta Cheese include.

 Sfela cheese – Semi-hard rind less cheese originating in Southern Greece, specifically from the Peloponnese peninsula.